It's Almost Tomorrow

 "It's Almost Tomorrow" is a 1955 popular song with music by Gene Adkinson and lyrics by Wade Buff.
 The song was actually written in 1953, when Adkinson and Buff were in high school.
 Hit versions were released in 1955 by The Dream Weavers, Jo Stafford, David Carroll, and Snooky Lanson.

 The song reached No. 6 on the Cash Box Top 50, in a tandem ranking of The Dream Weavers, Jo Stafford, David Carroll, Snooky Lanson, and Lawrence Welk's versions, with The Dream Weavers and Jo Stafford's versions marked as bestsellers, while reaching No. 4 on Cash Boxs chart of "The Nation's Top Ten Juke Box Tunes", in the same tandem ranking.
 The song also reached No. 4 on Billboards Honor Roll of Hits, with The Dream Weavers and Jo Stafford's versions listed as best sellers.

 The song was ranked No. 36 on Billboards ranking of "1956's Top Tunes", based on the Honor Roll of Hits.

-The Dream Weavers version
+The Dream Weavers’ version

 The Dream Weavers, a singing group including writers Adkinson and Buff, recorded the most successful version of the song for Decca Records (catalog number 29683).
-Their version first charted in Billboard on November 12, 1955, and reached No. 7 on Billboards chart of Most Played in Juke Boxes, No. 8 on Billboards Top 100, No. 8 on Billboards chart of Best Sellers in Stores, No. 10 on Billboards chart of Most Played by Jockeys, and No. 9 on Cash Boxs chart of "The Ten Records Disk Jockeys Played Most This Week".
+Their version initially charted in Billboard on November 12, 1955, and reached No. 7 on Billboards chart of Most Played in Juke Boxes, No. 8 on Billboards Top 100, No. 8 on Billboards chart of Best Sellers in Stores, No. 10 on Billboards chart of Most Played by Jockeys, and No. 9 on Cash Boxs chart of "The Ten Records Disk Jockeys Played Most This Week".
 The Dream Weavers' version also reached No. 1 on the UK's New Musical Express chart.